kamirov/matlab-powerusb/README.md

 ## Attribution

 These functions were written as part of my duties while employed at the Space Avionics and Instrumentation Laboratory (SAIL) at Ryerson University in Canada.
+Many thanks to John Enright for purchasing the power controller.